Sackville, New Brunswick

-Sackville is a community in southeastern New Brunswick, Canada.
-It held town status prior to 2023.
+Sackville is a former town in southeastern New Brunswick, Canada.
+It held town status prior to 2023 and is now part of the town of Tantramar.

 Sackville is home to Mount Allison University, a primarily undergraduate liberal arts university.
+The university welcomes roughly 2200 students per academic year.
 Historically based on agriculture, shipbuilding, and manufacturing, the economy is now driven by the university and tourism.
 Initially part of the French colony of Acadia, the settlement became part of the British colony of Nova Scotia in 1755 following the Expulsion of the Acadians.

 History

 Pre-European

 Present-day Sackville is in the Mi’kmaq district of Siknikt (to which the place name Chignecto may be traced), which roughly comprised Cumberland, Westmorland and part of Albert counties.
 The Mi’kmaq settlement, Goesomaligeg, was on Fort Beausejour Ridge and Tatamalg or Tantama, on the Sackville Ridge.
 Many regional toponyms are Mi’kmaq including Tidnish, Minudie, Missaguash River, Aboushagan Road, Midgic, Memramcook and Shemogue.
 A portage connected Beaubassin by way of Westcock and the valley now known as Frosty Hollow with the Memramcook and Petitcodiac rivers and was an important link in the communications system between Acadia and Quebec.